My name is Sandy and life for me has felt like a series of earthquakes. Every time I feel like...READ MORE

 Who is eligible to live at the Women’s Center?

-Homeless women with coexistence of substance abuse history and mental health needs seeking hope and healing.
+Homeless women with histories of substance abuse and/or mental health needs seeking hope and healing.

 Most of the Women's Center residents have experienced childhood trauma that has continued into adulthood.
 In this case, the root cause of addiction is unspeakable pain.
 Women come to us from extreme circumstances such as human trafficking, jail, drugs and alcohol, all of which are an attempt to seek relief from suffering.
 At Shelter KC we offer a home that is infused with healing and hope.